 The coast of Chiapas

-250 kilometres of beach between lagoons, arms of sea, marshes, estuaries, between the mother mountain range of Chiapas and the Pacific ocean is the coast, to the southeast of Chiapas between Arriaga, Tapachula and Tonalá.
+250 kilometers of beach between lagoons, arms of the sea, marshes, estuaries, between the mother mountain range of Chiapas and the Pacific ocean is the coast, to the southeast of Chiapas between Arriaga, Tapachula, and Tonalá.

 In the square, you can find pre-Hispanic sculptures and impressive monuments south of Tonalá, this port edge, open sea and unbridled by its waves.

 With a variety of recreational options such as boat rides, fishing, beach sports, rent of ATVs.